Chlamydia in Men

 Complications may occur if Chlamydia is left untreated.

-Chlamydia may also cause epididymitis i.e. inflammation of epididymis, the sperm carrying tube.
+Chlamydia may also cause epididymitis i.e. inflammation of the epididymis, the sperm carrying tube.
 This may lead to infertility.
-Rarely, Chlamydia may reach the testicles resulting in pain and swelling and hence, having sex becomes painful.
+Rarely, Chlamydia may reach the testicles resulting in pain and swelling, and hence, having sex becomes painful.

-In some cases, a chlamydia infection can cause reactive arthritis which is a type of arthritis, occurring as a result of body’s reaction to the infection.
+In some cases, a chlamydia infection can cause reactive arthritis which is a type of arthritis, that occurs as a result of the body’s reaction to the infection.